-I got my first library card when I was about three.
-There I stood looking up at Ms. Heitman from her perch at the reference desk at the Finklestein Memorial Library in Spring Valley N.Y.
+I got my first library card when I was barely three.
+There I stood looking way way up at Ms. Heitman from her perch at the reference desk at the Finklestein Memorial Library in Spring Valley N.Y.

 “ May I have a library card?”
-I asked (I’d already been instructed in the difference (between may I and can I?)
+I asked (I’d already been properly instructed in the difference (between may I and can I!)

 “How old are you?” asked Mrs.Heitman,